 Upgrade your workflows with a Xero barcode inventory system

 Xero is a fantastic platform for manufacturers looking for inventory management and accounting tools.
-Especially since manufacturers need to cover both areas, it seems totally logical to get set up with Xero to help you manage these tasks.
+Especially since manufacturers need to cover both areas, it seems logical to get set up with Xero to help you manage these tasks.

 First things first, barcodes are machine-readable visual bars alternating between black and white spaces of various widths translated into digestible data for the person scanning this barcode.